Liver function tests help determine the health of your liver by measuring the levels of proteins, liver enzymes, or

 - if you’re planning on becoming pregnant

 Many tests can be performed on the liver, but most of them don’t measure the overall function of the liver.
-Commonly used tests to check liver function are the alanine transaminase (ALT), aspartate aminotransferase (AST), albumin, and bilirubin tests.
+Commonly used tests to check liver function are the alanine transaminase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), albumin, and bilirubin tests.
 The ALT and AST tests measure enzymes that your liver releases in response to damage or disease.
 The albumin and bilirubin tests measure how well the liver creates albumin, a protein, and how well it disposes of bilirubin, a waste product of the blood.

-Abnormal results on any of the liver function tests don’t necessarily mean you have liver disease or damage.
+Having abnormal results on any of the liver function tests doesn’t necessarily mean you have liver disease or damage.
 Talk to your doctor about the results of your liver function test.

 Liver function tests are used to measure specific enzymes and proteins in your blood.
 Depending on the test, either higher- or lower-than-normal levels of these enzymes or proteins can indicate a problem with your liver.